SpcyR/SpcyR.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to My Pages

-You can use the [editor on GitHub](https://github.com/SpcyR/SpcyR.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Let me introduce myself.
+My name is Supitchaya Rodchomchin but you can call me Bew.
+Now I am studying Computer Engineering at King Mongkut's University of Technology North Bangkok.
+I hope you will know me better with this page.

 ### Markdown